But, at University, you must learn how to use the right databases which will give you much better focussed search results.

 From our homepage, simply click on Library Search from the pull down menu from Find Resources Button.

-Then try and find them them to use in your piece of work.
+Then try and find relevant ones to use in your piece of work.
 If you're lucky (and looking at the articles/books online) some may have a hypertext link which might open other articles for you.